Data Integrity

 Pro tip

 Give each critical metric a single owner and a published definition.
 Treat changes like code changes, with review and clear version notes.
-This prevents silent definition drift that erodes trust.
+This prevents silent definition drift that erodes trust over time.

 Why Data Integrity matters

 When integrity slips, decisions slow down and confidence drops.
-You spend time arguing about numbers instead of acting.
+Teams spend time arguing about numbers instead of acting on them.
 With strong integrity, you make faster calls with less risk.

 - Shared truth: Everyone works from the same certified metric definitions, not personal spreadsheets.